tiulia/laboratoare_awbd_an1/lab1_start/README.md

 ```

 #### Exercise 8
-Add @Qualifier anntoation to setter method in MoviesSubscription.
+Add the @Qualifier annotation to the setter method in MoviesSubscription.
 Use it also for the constructor in BooksSubscription.
 ```java
 @Autowired
 @Qualifier("discountCalculatorImpl")